weewx/weewx/docs_src/custom/extensions.md

 Here are a few guidelines for creating extensions:

-* Extensions should not modify or depend upon existing skins.
+* Extensions should not modify or depend on existing skins.
 An extension should include its own, standalone skin to illustrate any templates, search list extension, or generator features.